usnistgov/5gdeploy/docs/multi-host.md

 6. The output is written as an annotated Compose file and a `compose.sh` script.

-    * In the Compose file, each network function is annotated with host and CPU core assignements.
+    * In the Compose file, each network function is annotated with host and CPU core assignments.
     * The `compose.sh` allows starting and stopping the Compose context at both *primary* and *secondary* hosts, invoked from the *primary* host.

 ## Bridges